Transforming Assessment is an ASCILITE SIG

-Transforming Assessment is about exploring the use of information and communications technology to enhance the assessment of student learning in higher education (e-assessment).
+We are about exploring assessment in higher education with a particular focus on use of information and communications technology to enhance the assessment of student learning (e-assessment).

 Transforming Assessment Webinars